wkaisertexas/ScreenTimeLapse/README.md

 ## License

-TimeLapze is open-source under the [MIT License](LICENSE).
+TimeLapze is released under the [MIT License](LICENSE), ensuring open-source availability

 > [!IMPORTANT]
 > If you liked this project, consider giving the repository a star ⭐️!

-[^1]: [Apple's screen recorder convert's the display's color space](https://community.adobe.com/t5/premiere-pro-discussions/inaccurate-colors-from-desktop-recording/m-p/12168181) from **DCI_P3** to **sRGB**.
-The error is typically subtle, but makes the tool unsuitable for color sensitive work.
-Color is difficult and even [HDR video has persistent issues with overexposure in screenshots](https://github.com/iina/iina/issues/3866).
+[^1]: [Apple's screen recorder converts the display's color space](https://community.adobe.com/t5/premiere-pro-discussions/inaccurate-colors-from-desktop-recording/m-p/12168181) from **DCI_P3** to **sRGB**.
+This subtle error makes it unsuitable for color-sensitive work.
+Even [HDR video struggles with persistent overexposure issues in screenshots](https://github.com/iina/iina/issues/3866).